 “When we persevere with the help of a gentle discipline, we slowly come to hear the still small voice and to feel the delicate breeze, and so to come to know the presence of Love.”
 Henri Nouwen

 The gift of Centering Prayer has been a part of the prayer life of Sts.
 Simon & Jude parish for many years.
-We are currently blessed to have two Centering Prayer groups.
-Our Tuesday afternoon group meets in the Franciscan Rooms from 4:00-5:00 p.m. and our evening group meets from 7:00-8:00 p.m. on the 2nd and 4th Monday of each month in the Church.
+Our Tuesday afternoon group meets weekly via Zoom from 4:00-5:00 p.m.
 There is no experience needed.
 Our gatherings often include:

 • 1-2 periods of Centering Prayer (prayer in silence)